TOAST-DOCS/Storage-Block-Storage/en/public-api.md

 ---

-### Create Volume
+### Create Block Storage
-Create a new or empty volume from snapshot.
+Create a new or empty block storage from snapshot.

-Volumes are not immediately available after created.
-Query volume status and check if it is `available`  first.
+Block storage is not immediately available after created.
+Query block storage status and check if it is `available`  first.

 ```
 POST /v2/{tenantId}/volumes